 The requirements listed here are either minimum or typical offers from recent years.
-We assess each application on its individual merits and it is possible that we may make offers that are higher than quoted here.
-If your qualification is not listed please check the more extensive list of accepeted qualifications on the Imperial College page and if you have any further queries, please contact the Physics Admissions Office.
+We assess each application on its individual merits and the offers we make are often higher than quoted here.
+If your qualification is not listed please check the more extensive list of accepted qualifications on the Imperial College page and if you have any further queries, please contact the Physics Admissions Office.

-German Abitur: 14 in Mathematics and Physics, taken at the highest possible level, 13 in a third subject, typically at least 1.3 overall.
+German Abitur: 14 in Mathematics and Physics, taken at the highest possible level, 13 in a third subject, typically 1.3 of better overall.

-Italian Diploma di Esame di Stato (DES): 9 or 10 in Mathematics, 9 in Physics and 95% overall.
+Italian Diploma di Esame di Stato (DES): 10 in Mathematics, 10 in Physics and 100% overall.

 Greece and Cyprus Apolytirion: typically 19.5 in the Apolytirion accompanied by A Levels with an A* in Mathematics and an A in Physics.